TL:DR: Looking to build a pure e-commerce business by selling products or services? Just use Shopify.

 - Build your sign up forms, exit-intent forms, Slide-ins, and welcome mats or full-screen opt-ins with OptinMonster

 - With both Unbounce & Leadpages, you could build all the landing pages, thank you pages, and other funnel pages you need to build complete funnels.
 Unbounce & Leadpages allow you to have as many landing pages, funnel pages, and thank you pages as you need.
 Plus, both the tools also come with A/B testing, fast loading pages, alert bars, pop-ups, and superior support (not including access to Facebook groups and communities)

 - Use Drip for Marketing Automation.
 If you want to start for free, try MailChimp too.

 - For accepting payments, you could just use Stripe or Paypal.
 Another alternative would be to signup for Shopify’s Button ($10) and have all the good things that come with e-commerce built right into your funnels.

 - I’d never recommend Clickfunnels if you want to build a serious membership site.
-If your focus is to run a membership site, forget clickfunnels.
+You can choose Podia for building your perfect membership site (along with launching online courses or to sell digital downloads).
+If your focus is to run a membership site, forget Clickfunnels.
 It’s reportedly still buggy and customer service is virtually non-existent.
 Chris Lema has tons of information on what exactly you should be doing if your business has anything to do with membership site models.
 Chris already published many posts focusing on comparing the best membership site plugins and you should bookmark his entire list of blog posts on WordPress Membership plugin options.

 You could manage to do everything for a fraction of the cost that you’d have to shell out for Clickfunnels.